The Top Ten ways to help wildlife (and people) this winter

 Would you like to know the most effective way of encouraging wildlife this winter?
 Here are some of my personal suggestions which would make the biggest difference:

-- Tax the land of wealthy landowners until it reverts to the state and turn it over to wildlife.
+Tax the land of wealthy landowners until it reverts to the state and turn it over to wildlife.
+We currently do the opposite; taxpayers pay landowners £3bn a year in subsidies and yet the public gets little or no access to ‘private’ land.
 Think doing something in your garden is going to help wildlife when someone with hundreds of thousands of acres is destroying theirs?
 Think again.
 The UK has been largely owned by 1,000 families for a thousand years.
+English people are denied access to 92% of the land.
 People have systematically killed all our large wildlife.
-The rich cannot be trusted to leave wildlife to flourish on the land they occupy.
+Landowners cannot be trusted to leave wildlife to flourish on the land they occupy.
 We must remove it from them.
 We should make the whole of the UK a Nature Reserve apart from isolated pockets of Human Reserve for housing and food production.
 The natural world should not be a rich person’s plaything.

-- Support the reintroduction of Wolves, Beavers, Lynx and all extinct-in-the-UK top predators.
+Support the reintroduction of Wolves, Beavers, Lynx and all extinct-in-the-UK top predators.
 They’re the rightful wild inhabitants of this land and our extermination of them is a disgrace and a stain on humanity.
-Stop complaining about Japan resuming whaling or palm oil in Nutella leading to the death of Orang Utans when you’re happy to live in a country without wolves.
+Stop complaining about the Faroe Islanders killing dolphins or that there’s palm oil in Nutella, leading to the death of Orang Utans, when you’re happy to live in a country without wolves.
 Such colonialist attitudes stink.

-- Convert all roads in conurbations to pedestrian and cyclist priority.
+Convert all roads in conurbations to pedestrian and cyclist priority with 20mph speed limits built into cars with GPS.
 Ban private ownership of cars except for people over 20 minutes away from a shared electric vehicle.

 It’s not the list you were expecting, is it?
 Unless we tackle many of them, wealth inequality will grow, species will become extinct, climate destruction will accelerate and people will become ever more dangerously divorced from nature.